NiLuJe/FBInk/README.md

 In case you're using your own toolchain, please note that we require C11 support (GCC >= 4.9, Clang >= 3.0).

-I highly recommend building this with LTO enabled!
+Provided you're not using an older compiler, I highly recommend building this with LTO enabled!

 With that out of the way, the default target (i.e., `make`) will yield a static Kobo build, while `make kobo` will yield a stripped shared build, and additionally package everything the Kobo way.
 The package found in the Kobo thread is built this way.